purton-tech/rust-on-nails/rust-on-nails.com/content/docs/auxiliary-services/database-backups.md

 template = "docs/page.html"

 [extra]
-lead = 'Ideally we want to take regular backups of our database and also make those backups offsite.
+lead = 'Ideally we want to take regular backups of our database and also make those backups off site.
 We can achieve this by using a backup service.
 This is how we set it up.' toc = true top = false
 +++

-## Creating a Readonly Database User
+## Creating a read only Database User

-Our offsite backup provider needs readonly access to our database.
+Our off site backup provider needs read only access to our database.

 ```
 CREATE ROLE readonly LOGIN ENCRYPTED PASSWORD '****************';